 There was a full cruise day after Aruba to reach the entrance to the Panama Canal, it was our goodbye to the Caribbean, it had been good to us; calm seas, blue skies, heat and some great views and memories.

-We apparently picked up the pilot some where out to sea at 5.30am, the Canal is on both our bucket lists, but it did not include greeting this necessary element to the experience at such an ungodly hour.
-I was on deck with camera ready just after six am and it wasn’t quite light yet, though it was very humid.
-Sue went on deck shortly after, though I wasn’t until lunch time that we saw each other again.
+We apparently picked up the pilot somewhere out to sea at 5.30am, the Canal is on both our bucket lists, but it did not include greeting this necessary element to the experience at such an ungodly hour.
+I was on deck with the camera ready just after six am and it wasn’t quite light yet, though it was very humid.
+Sue went on deck shortly after, though it wasn’t until lunchtime that we saw each other again.

 I witnessed the passing under of the new Atlantic (unfinished) Road Bridge which is the first obstacle to negotiate before arriving at the first set of three locks.
 The Tannoy informed us that the bridge is soon to be opened at a cost of 350 million dollars.
-Leaning on the the railing at the bow of the ship, I mischievously whispered to the Scotsman standing next to me, ” Hrrrrm, we could have done that for 2.4 billion.”
-He agreed, “With a two year delay on delivery.”
-This third world country doesn’t know what it is missing.
+Leaning on the railing at the bow of the ship, I mischievously whispered to the Scotsman standing next to me, ” Hrrrrm, we could have done that for 2.4 billion.”
+He agreed, “With a two-year delay on delivery.”
+This third-world country doesn’t know what it is missing.

 The Gatun Locks are on the edge of the rainforest, its canopy is just a few metres from the waterway and the surrounding buildings.
 To raise the ships to a height sufficient enough to enter the central man-made lake there are three consecutive locks.
 They are big, but not big enough, we could see through the trees in the distance, evidence of a new canal that is being built that will take the new breed of mega-ships.
 I just hope that it doesn’t take the 800 000 deaths the present one took before completion.

-Ahead lies two more sea days before our next stop in Guatamala, I wonder what the Pacific Ocean will have in store for us?
+Ahead lies two more sea days before our next stop in Guatemala, I wonder what the Pacific Ocean will have in store for us?